MobiGary/Mobirise-Configurable-Bootstrap-Menu/README.md

 - Main Menu and Sub Menu underline options.
 - Sub Menu rounded corner optons.
 - Main and Sub Menu Box shadow (inner and outer) options.
+- A top line message - with various configuration options available.

 In summary, you can configure more options on the gear icon than you can with the standard menus.
 This was a personal training exercise for me to configure gear items and also upload to GitHub.